ryuliuxiaodong/DefSent-Plus/README.md

-# 14 encoders have been uploaed to https://huggingface.co/RyuKT.
+# Refer to "DefSentPlus-Readme.pdf" for using DefSent+
 #
-# code has been released; datasets link and Readme are under preparation, which will be released by today
+# If encountering issues, please feel free and do not hesitate to raise issues.